awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 # Creating and sharing Lambda layers<a name="configuration-layers"></a>

-Lambda [layers](gettingstarted-concepts.md#gettingstarted-concepts-layer) provide a convenient way to package libraries and other dependencies that you can use with your Lambda functions.
-Using layers reduces the size of uploaded deployment archives and makes it faster to deploy your code.
-Layers also promote code sharing and separation of responsibilities so that you can iterate faster on writing business logic.
+Lambda [layers](gettingstarted-concepts.md#gettingstarted-concepts-layer) provide a convenient way to package libraries and other dependencies that you can use with your Lambda functions\.
+Using layers reduces the size of uploaded deployment archives and makes it faster to deploy your code\.
+Layers also promote code sharing and separation of responsibilities so that you can iterate faster on writing business logic\.

 A layer is a \.zip file archive that can contain additional code or data\.
 A layer can contain libraries, a [custom runtime](runtimes-custom.md), data, or configuration files\.